* About: Video conferencing for teaching and learning

 Room Capacity: 43

-The Macdonald campus video conferencing facilities are equipped with a Tandberg C90 and are compliant with IP H.323 standards.
+The Macdonald campus video conferencing facilities are equipped with a Tandberg C90 and comply with IP H.323 standards.

 View details...